 Simulations & Experiential Learning

-Simulations can be used to provide a fertile learning environment for students.
+Simulations can be used to provide a fertile learning environment for participants.
 The use of simulated activities in diversity education is widely becoming recognized as an important tool for creating inclusive workplace cultures.

 - Simulations remove the element of danger from the situation.
 For example, you can "interact" with a Bengal tiger in a simulation quite safely.

 - Simulations can be paused, whereas real life cannot.
-Pausing allows more time for students to assess what's going on.
+Pausing allows more time for participants to assess what's going on.

 Activities that promote learning tend to meet the following criteria:

 - They simulate an activity that is "real," and so it can be said that they are "virtually real."
 They simulate the activity so well that there is little difference between the simulated environment and the real one, and the same kind of learning experience can take place.

 - They are "hands-on," involving everyone so they become participants, not mere listeners or observers.
 Participants learn better from their own experiences than having others' experiences related to them.

 - They are motivators for learning.
 Participants' involvement in the activity is so deep that interest in learning more about the activity or its subject matter develops.